 We can also set up shared storage space on our server to facilitate data sharing within your working group.

 To request access to the NCEAS analytical server, please coordinate with your PIs and contact with your request.

-Aside from our main data science trainings, our scientific computing staff are happy to provide any necessary training to efficiently use any of these services, both during your working group meeting and the intervals in-between.
+Aside from our main data science trainings, our scientific computing staff are happy to provide modular trainings to efficiently use any of these services, both during your working group meeting and the intervals in-between.
 These trainings can be done one-on-one or as a group, depending on the working group members’ needs.

 NCEAS is committed to practicing and promoting open science, making scientific research and its supporting data and information accessible to all levels of society.
 Therefore, we recommend that any input data used for your synthesis work be well documented and preserved in a long-term data repository.

 It is required to document and preserve any products resulting from working group activities in a long-term data repository, such as the NCEAS-supported KNB Data Repository or the Environmental Data Initiative (EDI) data repository, which are part of the Data Observation Network for Earth (DataONE).